Hofls/useful-info/commands-links/windows.md

 * `Audacity` to record all the sounds that you hear in your headphones
 * `Bandicam` to record screen + sound
 * `Lightshot` to take screenshots
-* `F.lux` to not ruin eyesight while working at night
 * `Docker` to run containers
 * `Microsoft Office Starter` to edit .docx, .xlsx documents
 * `DBeaver` to connect to database